Important information for Adult Registration 2023

 This course, which will emphasize personal instruction, is appropriate for adult sailors who are working at either one-sail, or two-sail boat-handling skills.
 Students move at their own pace through the skills.
 Instructors work with groups of similar-skill students to maximize individual progress.
 Additional individual coaching is also available.

-PREPARATION: The two-hour introductory welcoming session "Sailing Basics" is recommended for all Level 1 classes, especially for first-timer sailors.
+PREPARATION: The two-hour introductory welcoming session "Orientation" is recommended for all Level 1 classes, especially for first-timer sailors.
 To discuss that introductory session in terms of your own sailing experience, please use [contact us].

 THIS SESSION IS FULL — WAIT LIST ONLY AT THIS TIME